 Previous Guests can offer support and donate

-During these unprecedented times, hosts have been working hard offering guests greater flexibility and kindness while they are displaced or in need of somewhere to self-isolate.
+During these unprecedented times, hosts have working hard offering guests greater flexibility and kindness while they are displaced or in need of somewhere to self-isolate.

-Because of this, Airbnb has been contacted by many guests wanting to give back to their hosts in the form of support and donations.
+Because of this, Airbnb has contacted by many guests wanting to give back to their hosts in the form of support and donations.

 So, rolling out in April, Airbnb is giving guests a platform to send their support to their hosts that looked after them during the crisis.